 #5 (8:09): Google’s Keyword Planner

 Google’s Keyword Planner is also free, but the only downside I would say in comparison to something like Ubersuggest is that with Google’s Keyword Planner, you have to be logged in.
 So, you need to have a Gmail account or G Suite business email.
-You have to log in through Google AdWords (you don’t have to be running ads, just have the account, which is completely free to set up).
-Once you’ve logged into Google AdWords, you need to go to the Tools section and click on Keyword Planner.
+You have to log in through Google Ads (you don’t have to be running ads, just have the account, which is completely free to set up).
+Once you’ve logged into Google Ads, you need to go to the Tools section and click on Keyword Planner.
 The keyword planner will generate some ideas for you and show you volume for organic searches.
 So, when you’re trying to rank for SEO reasons, organically, that tool is still a really great one to use.

 Pro Tip (9:41): Next Steps